 Here the Terme di Castrocaro offer health and wellness programs all year round, in an environment where time really seems to stand still, far from the frenzy of everyday life.

 For those in search of tranquility, a walk to the River Park is also ideal, a green area intersected by the Montone River.
 The park, which extends for about 3 km, is equipped with picnic areas, fountains and a fitness trail.
 The access point is located at the height of the bridge on Via Conti, right next to the spa.
+(As a result of the flood event that hit our region in May 2023 this cycleway may be subject to route closures or detours).

 Its watchtower is probably of Roman origins, while the castle dates back to the 10th or 11th century.
 A must-see of the Rocca is the panoramic terrace, from which it is possible to enjoy the breathtaking view of the valleys, as far as the Adriatic Sea riviera.